-According to the Federal Reserve, as of the first quarter of 2018, student debt was $1.521trillion dollars.
+According to the Federal Reserve, student debt is over $1.77 trillion.
 As this crisis grows, the lack of good student loan repayment advice continues to lag.
-As a matter a fact, more borrowers are the victims of improper advice than ever before.
+More borrowers are the victims of improper advice than ever before.

 Why is Student Debt happening?